Originally reviewed on 4 July 2014

 The best bits of the HTC One M8 are its design and battery life – it looks and feels good and can last two days on a single charge if you’re careful.
 The downside is a gimmicky camera that doesn’t come close to its competitors.
 Still for £330 it’s a great handset and is well worth considering over its more expensive successor.

 Watch our hands-on HTC One M8 video:

-Like the original HTC One (which is still available to buy), the HTC One M8 is a metal phone.
-But there is a lot more sleek metal on show this time.
-To use HTC's own explanation, last year's model has a back that's about 70 per cent metal, the HTC One M8's rear is around 90 per cent metal.
+Just like the excellent HTC One, the HTC One M8 is a mostly metal phone.
+HTC has opted in this instance though, to put more of that sleek metal on display.
+Using the company’s own description, where last year’s model has a back that’s about 70 per cent metal, the HTC One M8’s rear is around 90 per cent metal.

-The two-tone plastic have been replaced by a one-piece metal back that curves around to meet the Gorilla Glass of the screen's top layer.
-A new curvier design gives the HTC One M8 a smoother feel than its predecessor, while keeping the cool and hard feel your get with metal – aluminium in this case.
+The two-tone plastic has been ditched in favour of a one-piece metal back that curves around to meet the Gorilla Glass-wielding screen.
+A new curvier design gives the HTC One M8 a smoother feel than its predecessor, while preserving the cool and solid feel you get from the phones aluminium body.